RmbRT/xforce-webx/README.md

 This option creates an input mask into which a file hash can be entered.
 When submitting the input, a file hash report is requested from IBM and displayed.

 ### Get URL Report
-When right-clicking a link, an additional command becomes available, wich requests an URL report of the clicked link.
+When right-clicking a link, an additional command becomes available, which requests and displays an URL report of the clicked link.
+URL reports contain a button which adds the URL report to the currently active collection.

 # Current state
 * The user can save their IBM credentials and create URL reports with the click of a button directly on any web page.